BabakAla61/Prediction-by-linear-regression-and-adjusted-trend-method/README.md

 # Prediction by linear regression and adjusted trend methods
-using linear regression and adjusted trend for prediction of the future.
+Using linear regression and adjusted trend for prediction of a retail sales amount in the future.